turingschool/front-end-curriculum/lessons/getting-around-in-the-terminal.md

 #### pwd

+We can use our terminal to navigate through our computer's files and directories.

 Let's first get a handle of where we are in our computer's file structure.
 To see where you are located in the file structure, enter `pwd` in the terminal.
-This stands for present working directory.
+This stands for your present working directory.
 If you are in the root directory, it will most like say `/Users/[your name]`.
-If you're ever confused about where you are, then use `pwd` to find out!
+If you ever forget or are confused about where you are, then use `pwd` to find out!

 #### ls

 Our file structure is made up of files and directories.
-Just as you would see in Finder or the Windows File Explorer, files and directories can live inside other directories, which you can visualize in a tree-level structure.
+Just as you would see visually in Finder or the Windows File Explorer, files and directories can live inside other directories, which you can picture as:

 ```
 |- first-level-dir
   |-- second-level-dir
   |-- another-dir
-    |--- third-level-dir (that is under/within another-dir)
+    |--- third-level-dir (that is under/within `another-dir`)
 ```

+In the terminal, we don't have Finder to visually tell us what is contained within a directory or nested directories, but we do have commands to tell us.

-When we use the command `ls` it will list for us all the content in our current directory at a single level.
-You can see directories and files in the current directory, but you cannot see directories and files that are inside these directories.
+We can use the command `ls` to list the content in our current directory.
+You can see directories and files in the current directory, but you cannot see directories and files that are inside other directories.

-For a more detailed list of content, type `ls -la`.
+For a more detailed list of content, type `ls -la` - note the space between the characters.
+The addition of `-la` gives more information about when that file or directory was last modified, permissions, and also lists [hidden files/directories](https://en.wikipedia.org/wiki/Hidden_file_and_hidden_directory).

+#### Your Turn

+* Open your terminal and enter the command `pwd`.
+What do you see?
+Can you find this same location using Finder?

+* Enter the command `ls`.
+What directories and files do you see?

+* Enter `ls -la`.
+How does this list change?
+Do you see the same files and directories when you use Finder?

+### Make Folders & Create/Remove Files: `mkdir`, `touch`, `rm`

+#### mkdir

+Creating a folder/directory is something that you will be doing often.
+A way to create a new folder is using the `mkdir [dir name]` command.
+What this will do is create a new folder for us with whatever name you want to give it.

+Note: A common way to document how to use a command is the command name, `mkdir`, and then something within square brackets, `[dir name]`.
+The first part, `mkdir`, is the text that the terminal recognizes as a command.
+The second part, `[dir name]`, is the part where you will specify the new directory's name.
+The square brackets mean that this is a place for you to fill in your own information, but you do not include the square brackets.

+For example, let's create a new directory called `pizza`.
+Enter `mkdir pizza` in the terminal.

+One thing that you have to keep in mind is that in this process you won't really get a prompt if you did the thing right.
+Typically if there is no output to the terminal when you do the correct thing.

+How do we check that the directory was made?
+Use `ls` to check that it is listed.

+Keep in mind that even though you've created this folder, it doesn't mean you are inside of that folder you've just created.
+To actually go into our new folder, you need to change into that new directory, but we will talk about this in the next section.

+#### touch

+Similar to directories, we also need to be able to create new files.
+The command we are going to use to do this is the `touch [file name]` command.

+Let's make a new, blank text file using `touch toppings.txt`.
+If we open the file, there is nothing in it, but we expect that because we only told the terminal to create a new file.

+#### rm

+So we can make directories and new files, but we want to be able to remove them.
+That is where the `rm` command comes in.
+If we're not happy with our `toppings.txt` file, then we can delete it.

+Enter `rm toppings.txt` into the terminal, and poof, it's gone!
+As you can see there was no warning like, "Are you sure you want to delete this file?..."
+Be careful with this command because you can't undo it.

+### Your Turn

+* Open a new terminal window.
+Create a directory five different directories (with different names).
+Double check that all of the directories are listed in your current directory.
+Delete all the directories.

+* Create ten new files with different file names.
+Double check that all the files are listed in your current directory.
+Delete all the files you just created.

+### Move Through the File Structure: `cd`

 #### cd

-To change our current directory, we use the command `cd`.
-To move from the current directory into another directory, you use `cd [name of the folder]`.
-For example, if your current directory is named `turing`, and you want to move to `notes`, then...
+If we are in our root directory, and we want to see what files are within the Pictures directory, we currently don't have a way to do that.
+For instance, if we are in the root directory, and we enter `ls` in the terminal, it will just list the files and directories in the root directory, but we cannot see what is inside Pictures by only using `ls`.

+To see what is in other directories, we can move around and navigate through our file structure.
+We want to change into the Pictures directory to see what is inside it.

+To change our current directory, we use the command `cd [directory name]`.
+We can move through directories in two directions: up or down - to a previous directory or to a nested directory.
+Let's see this visually with sample directories.

 ```
 |- turing
   |-- notes
 ```

-You would enter `cd notes` into the terminal.
+From the example above, if your current directory is `turing` and you want to move to `notes`, then you would enter `cd notes` into the terminal.
+We our changing our current directory to the `notes` directory.
 Usually, you would say that you are going down into the notes directory.

-If you want to go back, then simply use two periods: `cd ..` to go back up one level.
+If you want to go back to the `turing` directory, then simply use two periods: `cd ..` to go back up one level.
 With the previous example where you are currently in the notes directory, you would type `cd ..` to get to the `turing` directory.

-One thing that you have to keep in mind is that in this process you won't really get a prompt if you did the thing right.
-Typically if there is no output to the terminal when you do the correct thing.

 You might be thinking to yourself, "Wow, I'm doing a lot of typing...and if I type something incorrectly in the terminal, then I'll go to the wrong place or nowhere at all."